Beyond Offline A/B Testing: Context-Aware Agent Simulation for Recommender System Evaluation: Experiments

 \subsection{Offline A/B Testing}

 We further examine whether ContextSim can serve as a reliable proxy for online A/B tests.
-We use a proprietary dataset of 55 historical A/B experiments on a large-scale food recommendation platform, each involving hundreds of thousands of recommended items.
+We use a proprietary dataset of 55 historical A/B experiments on a large-scale food recommendation platform, each involving thousands of user sessions and hundreds of thousands of recommended item impressions.
 Every test compares multiple recommendation strategies, with the average number of visited pages used as the primary business metric.
+For each historical test, we instantiate one agent for each user in the corresponding A/B population and initialize the agent only with information available before the test period, such as past interactions and preference history.
 For each strategy, we run the corresponding simulator and estimate the same engagement metric, then compute the Spearman correlation between simulated and real-world outcomes across the 55 tests.
-As shown in Figure~\ref{fig:ab_tests}, ContextSim achieves the highest correlation with ground truth, outperforming all other baselines.
+As illustrated in Figure~\ref{fig:ab_tests}, our approach achieves the highest correlation with ground truth, outperforming all other baselines.
 Statistical tests confirm that the improvements over all baselines are significant ($p<0.05$).